 Study rooms are intended for active use.
 Study rooms left unattended may be reassigned.
 The library is not responsible for personal items in the study rooms.

 Large study rooms are intended for use by groups of three or more.
-Individuals may request the use of a larger room with the understanding that they will move to a smaller room if needed by a larger group.
+Individuals or groups of two may request the use of a larger room with the understanding that they may be asked to move to a smaller room on the same floor if needed by a larger group.

 Study rooms on the second floor of the Main Library are intended for adults.
 Study rooms in the large print area at the Main Library are intended for adults and solo teens.
 Study rooms in the young adult area at the Main Library are intended for teens and children.